-A proposed amendment to the Florida Constitution that would give a state board the power to authorize and control charter schools statewide gained its first approval in a House committee on Wednesday.
+TALLAHASSEE — A proposed amendment to the Florida Constitution that would give a state board the power to authorize and control charter schools statewide gained its first approval in a House committee Wednesday.

-The proposal from state Rep. Manny Diaz Jr., R-Hialeah, is one of several bills moving in the Legislature this session that could shift oversight of charter schools from school districts to the state -- in part, as a reaction to local school boards that have tried to stop the proliferation of charter schools.
+The proposal from state Rep. Manny Diaz Jr., R-Hialeah, is one of several bills moving in the Legislature this session that could shift oversight of charter schools from school districts to the state — in part, as a reaction to a few local school boards that have tried to stop the proliferation of charter schools.

 Charter schools are publicly funded but privately managed.
-There are more than 650 operating in Florida now.
+There are more than 650 operating in Florida.

 Diaz's proposal (HJR 759) would direct the State Board of Education to set up a "statewide charter school authorizer to authorize, operate, control and supervise charter schools."
 There's no criteria listed for how members would be chosen to serve on the proposed authorizing board.

-Diaz argued school districts would still have the ability to authorize charter schools themselves and this simply provides an alternative.
+Diaz argued that school districts would still have the ability to authorize charter schools themselves, and this simply provides an alternative.

 "We're not removing local control," said Diaz, who has ties to the charter school industry.

-However, he acknowledged charter school operators would be able to choose whether to send their application to the state or to the local school district for approval -- which Democrats said would let operators pick the more favorable venue.
+He acknowledged that charter school operators would be able to choose whether to send their application to the state or to the local school district for approval — which Democrats said would let operators pick the more favorable venue.

-"It’s really kind of forum shopping.
-You get to pick who it is that's your judge," Rep. Joseph Geller, D-Aventura, said.
-"I don’t think that’s appropriate."
+"It's really kind of forum shopping.
+You get to pick who it is that's your judge," said Rep. Joseph Geller, D-Aventura.
+"I don't think that's appropriate."

-Florida's school boards told the Herald/Times they also are opposed because, if the constitutional amendment were enacted, the boards would operate and oversee all public schools except charter schools -- creating a two-tier system.
+Florida's school boards told the Times/Herald that they also are opposed because, if the constitutional amendment were enacted, the school boards would operate and oversee all public schools except charter schools — creating a two-tier system.

 "What so often happens in the zeal to promote one program is you sacrifice another… This, I think, is a misguided effort to do that," said Ruth Melton, government relations director for the Florida School Boards Association.